axolotl-chat/axolotl/axolotl-web/README.md

 This (sub)project is set up to support Node Version Manager (nvm).
 To install, see [here](https://github.com/nvm-sh/nvm#installing-and-updating).

-Once installed, the node and npm version used by this project can be installed as follows.
+Once installed, the node and yarn version used by this project can be installed as follows.

 ```
 nvm install
 nvm use
 ```

-Lastly, the npm dependencies needs to be downloaded.
+Lastly, the dependencies needs to be downloaded.

 ```
-npm install
+yarn install
 ```

 ## Run